stefanprodan/timoni/docs/gitops-flux.md

 ## Continuous Delivery workflow

-In the Git repository where Flux was bootstrap, we'll configure the reconciliation of the Kubernetes resources pushed to the container registry.
+In the Git repository where Flux was bootstrapped, we'll configure the reconciliation of the Kubernetes resources pushed to the container registry.

 ```yaml